-Dr. Deborah Birx Said She ‘Always’ Considered Quitting Donald Trump’s COVID-19 Task Force
+Dr. Deborah Birx Said She 'Always' Considered Quitting Donald Trump's COVID-19 Task Force

-Dr. Deborah Birx said that she “always” considered resigning from Donald Trump’s COVID-19 task force, acknowledging the criticism that she was too close to the president in her role.
+Dr. Deborah Birx said that she "always" considered resigning from former President Donald Trump's COVID-19 task force, acknowledging the criticism that she was too close to the president in her role.

-Birx served as the coronavirus response coordinator in Trump’s White House, but was often criticized for not pushing back against incorrect information spread by Trump and for appearing to critics to be deferential to the president.
+Birx served as the coronavirus response coordinator in Trump's White House, but she was often criticized for not pushing back against incorrect information spread by Trump and for appearing to critics to be deferential to the president.

-As CNN reported, she would eventually fade into a less publicly prominent role while going on the road to spread her public health message.
+As CNN reported, she eventually faded into a less publicly prominent role while going on the road to spread her public health message.
 That allowed controversial adviser Scott Atlas to take a more prominent role, the report claimed.
 As The Inquisitr noted, Atlas came under fire for reportedly pushing a herd immunity strategy that would allow young and healthy people to become infected, an approach that experts said would be dangerous and could potentially lead to the deaths of millions of Americans.

 In an interview, Birx said it was a difficult situation and she often wrestled with whether it would be better for her to quit.

 She is not the only prominent public health figure to look back critically at the Trump administration and its handling of the pandemic.
-As CNN reported, Dr. Anthony Fauci said on Friday that the Trump administration “very likely” cost American lives through its lack of truthfulness about the severity of the pandemic and tendency to give inaccurate medical advice.
-Trump infamously suggested that disinfectant could be injected or ingested to fight the virus, and regularly refused to adhere to his own team’s recommendations for social distancing and mask wearing.
+As CNN reported, Dr. Anthony Fauci said on Friday that the Trump administration "very likely" cost American lives through its lack of truthfulness about the severity of the pandemic and tendency to give inaccurate medical advice.
+Trump infamously suggested that disinfectant could be injected or ingested to fight the virus, and he regularly refused to adhere to his own team's recommendations for social distancing and mask-wearing.

 Fauci said that with the rising numbers of hospitalizations and deaths, it was not helpful to "start talking about things that make no sense medically and no sense scientifically."